 You have a simple problem to solve.

-To sum up: Machine Learning helps find patterns in the chaos of big datasets.
-It is worth considering when you have a complex task to solve, or if you’re dealing with a large volume of data and lots of variables.
+To sum up: Machine learning models help find patterns in the chaos of big data sets.
+It is worth considering when you have a complex task to solve or if you’re dealing with a large volume of data and lots of variables.
 But this method has its limits.
-It's better not to choose it if you are limited by time, or the amount or quality of available data
+It's better not to choose it if you are limited by time or the amount or quality of available data.